Top 150+ Python Interview Questions You Must Know for 2025

 in- determines whether a certain element is present in a series

-Both help() and dir() are available from the Python interpreter and are used to provide a condensed list of built-in functions.
+Both help() and dir() are available from the Python interpreter and provide a condensed list of built-in functions.

 dir() function: The defined symbols are displayed using the dir() function.